 Jim has funded healthcare for 81 patients in 14 countries.

-Sifa is a baby from Tanzania.
-Sifa is a three months old baby boy and the youngest child in a family of four children.
-Sifa's parents come from the central part of Tanzania where most people depend on farming for their living.
-His parents own a small piece of land from which they are able to grow maize and sunflowers.
-Their income is not much and barely enough to support their family.
-Sifa was born with spina bifida, a type of neural tube defect in which the spine does not properly close around the spinal cord.
-Without treatment, Sifa is at risk of lower-limb paralysis, infection of the exposed nervous tissue, development of tethered cord syndrome, and possible developmental delays.
-Our medical partner, African Mission Healthcare Foundation, is requesting $1,015 to cover the cost of Sifa's spina bifida closure surgery.
-The procedure is scheduled to take place on August 24th.
-This procedure will hopefully spare Sifa from the risks associated with his condition, allowing him to grow and develop along a healthy trajectory.
-Sifa’s mother says, “Please help my daughter I am scared.
+Debora is a three-weeks-old beautiful baby girl and the firstborn child to her young parents.
+Both parents are small-scale farmers and depend fully on what they harvest for their daily living.
+Debora was born with spina bifida, a type of neural tube defect in which the spine does not properly close around the spinal cord.
+Without treatment, Debora is at risk of lower-limb paralysis, infection of the exposed nervous tissue, development of tethered cord syndrome, and possible developmental delays.
+Our medical partner, African Mission Healthcare Foundation, is requesting $1,015 to cover the cost of Debora's spina bifida closure surgery.
+The procedure is scheduled to take place on November 2nd.
+This procedure will hopefully spare Debora from the risks associated with her condition, instead allowing her to grow and develop along a healthy trajectory.
+Debora’s mother shared with us, “Please help my daughter I am scared.
 I would love to see my daughter grow up into a big girl but this condition is putting her life at risk.”